STATWORX/zero-shot-text-classification/blog.md

 Yin et al. (2019) proposed to use large language models like BERT trained on NLI datasets and exploit their language understanding capabilities for zero-shot text classification.
 This can be done by taking the text of interest as the premise and formulating one hypothesis for each potential category by using a so-called hypothesis template.
 Then, we let the NLI model predict whether the premise entails the hypothesis.
-As the last step, the predicted probability of entailment can be interpreted as the probability of the label.
+Finally, the predicted probability of entailment can be interpreted as the probability of the label.

 ## Zero-Shot Text Classification with Hugging Face 🤗